TennesseeDyer CountyBail & Release

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

 Bail is essentially a financial guarantee that you will appear in court as required.
 It's a sum of money held by the court to ensure you fulfill your legal obligations throughout the DUI case.
 Think of it as a deposit.
 If you show up to all your court dates, the money (or most of it) is returned to you.
 If you fail to appear, you forfeit the bail money, and a warrant will be issued for your arrest.
-In Dyer, the bail process is generally handled by the Dyer County Sheriff's Department, following Tennessee state law.
+In Dyer, the bail process is generally handled by the Dyer County Sheriff's Office, following Tennessee state law.
 This guide outlines the common methods and considerations specific to Dyer County to help you navigate this crucial step.
+The Dyer County Correctional Work Center is located at E Cedar St, Dyersburg, TN 38024.
+This is where you will likely be processed and held until bail is posted.

 Typical Bail Amounts for DUI